sgrvinod/a-PyTorch-Tutorial-to-Sequence-Labeling/README.md

 See `train.py`.

+The parameters for the model (and training it) are at the beginning of the file, so you can easily check or modify them should you wish to.

+To **train your model from scratch**, simply run this file –

+`python train.py`

+To **resume training at a checkpoint**, point to the corresponding file with the `checkpoint` parameter at the beginning of the code.

+Note that we perform validation at the end of every training epoch.

 ### Trimming Batch Inputs

 You will notice we **trim the inputs at each batch to the maximum sequence lengths in that batch**.
 This is so we don't have more pads in each batch that we actually need.